-The bicycles of riders that hold a Strider or Kiwi Sprocket licence may use wheels smaller than 20".
+The bicycles of riders that hold a Kiwi Sprocket licence may be equipped with wheels smaller than 20".

 Wheels must be laced with the full complement of spokes for which the hubs and rims are intended.
 Spokes must be properly tensioned and hub bearings must be adjusted to eliminate noticeable play.
 Disc wheels are not permitted, wheels must be open.